Unity-Technologies/com.unity.netcode.gameobjects/CONTRIBUTING.md

 If the change isn't backwards compatible.
 You have to disclose that in the footer like this.
 Here is an example:
 ```
 perf(networked-vars): Improved performance by removing duplex functionality

+BREAKING CHANGE: Removes duplex functionality from networked vars in order to improve performance
 ```
 Samples: